halilozel1903/AppleTVPopularMovies/README.md

 ![Screenshot](apple.jpg)

-How to build an Apple TV App Tutorial for tvOS ?
+## How to build an Apple TV App Tutorial for tvOS ?

+We will process and display the data received from the Internet.

 I developed Apple TV application using TMDb.